-• All non-conformities will be documented by the BP in the onsite risk assessment form and communicated with the supplier

-• If a supplier is found to have non-conformities two years in a row, they will be subject to mitigation measure #5 (procurement policy)

-• Effectiveness will be met by monitoring how suppliers change over time and whether identification of non-conformities lead to changes on the ground.
+- · All non-conformities will be documented by the BP in the onsite risk assessment form and communicated with the supplier - · Records of non-conformities will be recorded and documented - If a supplier is found to have non-conformities two years in a row, they will be subject to mitigation measure #5 (procurement policy) - Effectiveness will be met by monitoring how suppliers change over time and whether identification of non-conformities lead to changes on the ground.

-The BP will implement a procurement policy mitigation measure for all subscopes.
+The BP will implement a procurement policy mitigation measure for all sub-scopes.
 The BP expects that all suppliers contribute to the attainment of information required to carry out mitigation measures.